Delivered on: Thursday, June 24, 2021

 For those of you who have done some digging on traditional TSP versus Roth TSP, and maybe looking out to the private sector for some guidance, this three tax bucket strategy might be a bit of a review for you.
 So let’s jump in.

-The 3 Tax Buckets for how Growth is Taxed
+The 3 Tax Buckets and how Growth is Taxed

 There are three different tax buckets.
 And these buckets explain how the growth on your account is taxed.
 It’s also important to know how the principal is taxed.
 That’s the money that you’re using to fund these accounts.